PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Immediately before the absolute-final affine and normalization sequence, the boundary-signature restore runs dynamic-map realignment followed by static signature sanitization.
 The owners return, respectively, one exact mutation counter and a four-counter repair/preservation dictionary.
-Other production occurrences already retain these dictionaries; characterization selects only the two discarded absolute-final calls and fixes their adjacency to the following affine owner before any implementation change.
+The absolute-final caller now retains them as `_absolute_final_boundary_signature_stats` and `_absolute_final_static_signature_stats`, matching the already retained other production occurrences.
+Their adjacency and the following affine owner are unchanged; no guard, reconciliation, scan, or traversal is added.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned